Gluten Free Cheese Powder

 The real trick was how to make my own gluten free cheese powder without a dehydrator.
 My research showed that manufacturers melt the cheese, mix with water and then spray it out and wait for it to dry.
 Using a dehydrator, someone mentioned that the fat separates from the cheese and you need to pat the oil off with paper towels.
 Another mentioned nothing about blotting the oil away.
 I was wishing I still had my screens from the old dehydrator!

-I tried adding a bit of water to the cheddar cheese and spreading it on a large mesh strainer, but I just couldn’t spread it out thin enough and was taking to long to dry.
+I tried adding a bit of water to the cheddar cheese and spreading it on a large mesh strainer, but I just couldn’t spread it out thin enough and was taking too long to dry.
 I ended up dehydrating it on a plate.
 How easy is that?

 Gluten Free Cheese Powder

-Rating: 51
+51

 Yield: Approximately 1/2 cup